Skip to Content

 Search this site

-Last Updated: 01/08/24
+Last Updated: 05/09/24

 NCI CTEP IAM User Access Update

 The U.S. federal government has implemented new IT security requirements to improve data security.
 This next generation of technology and techniques is required to protect user credentials when accessing systems with confidential information in accordance with the Federal Information Security Management Act (FISMA).
-These mandate includes integration of Identity Proofing/Verification (IP) and Multi-factor Authentication (MFA) for all government IT applications.
+This mandate includes integration of Identity Proofing/Verification (IP) and Multi-factor Authentication (MFA) for all government IT applications.
 To ensure the security and safety of National Cancer Institute (NCI) systems, subjects, research staff, and all associated sensitive information, NCI has now incorporated IP and MFA into systems access.
 Identity proofing (IP) and multi-factor authentication (MFA) will be required for continued access to NCI systems.
 The US Government has established a deadline of September 30, 2024, for Federal IT systems, such as the NCI, to comply with this directive.
 Come this deadline date, users will no longer be able to access NCI systems using their CTEP-IAM login credentials.

 NCI has partnered with ID.me, a nationally recognized identity platform that meets the highest federal standards for online identity proofing and authentication, in order to meet the enhanced Federal IT security standards established by NIST SP 800-63-3 Digital Identity Guidelines.
 ID.me also meets European Union (EU) standards and is now compliant with the General Data Protection Regulation (GDPR).
 The NCI database includes patient and proprietary information, and therefore requires level 2 IP in accordance to NIST guidelines.
 Level 2 IP requires the collection of a unique identifier such as a social security number, U.S. tax ID, or passport number; and an additional primary document (ex.
 Driver's license).
 However, since partnering with ID.me, NCI has gained insightful data on the reluctance within our research communities to share the type of information necessary for level 2 identity proofing that would potentially jeopardize participation on NCI research trials.
+With this new understanding, the NCI has secured a ‘waiver’ to the NIST level 2 IP requirements.
+NCI will still be implementing cybersecurity enhancements but without the stringent NIST requirements previously established.

-With this new understanding, the NCI has secured a 'waiver' to the NIST level 2 IP requirements.
-NCI will still be implementing cybersecurity enhancements but without the stringent NIST requirements.
-The NCI will be implementing an alternative approach to identity verification called Knowledge Based Authentication (KBA).
-The methods of IP and MFA will vary based on a user's resident country.
+Important updates for U.S based and international research staff: The NCI is implementing an alternative approach to identity verification.
+The methods of IP and MFA will vary based on a user's resident or citizen country.
 By implementing alternative IP and MFA options, NCI aims to significantly enhance IT security without causing unnecessary disruption to your continued support of the NCI clinical research program.
 Please see below for more details on these changes.

 U.S.-Based CTEP USERS Canadian-Based CTEP USERS Other International-Based